sjsone/vscode-neos-fusion-lsp/README.md

 - EEL-Helper hover description will parse the first description it can find which may not be the correct one
 - EEL-Helper with the same name may be handled incorrectly
-- Autocompletion is just a list with no semantic meaning